Adisakkti/Project_2_Price_Advisor/README .md

 ## Problem Statement
 Many homeowners face challenges in accurately valuating their properties when looking to sell.
 The absence of reliable and data-driven valuation tools often leads to overpricing or underpricing, potentially resulting in delayed sales or missed opportunities.
 There is a need for an accessible and accurate tool that empowers homeowners to set optimal asking prices and maximize their returns within a reasonable time frame.

+**Target Audienc** : Homeowners or seller who want to sell their property

 **Questions:**
 1. How can the Model ensure accurate property valuations while considering various factors like location, size, facilities, and market trends?